 Escape from the hustle and bustle, and you’ll take your time to visit Jogyesa Temple, founded in 1395.
 It serves as the headquarters of the Jogye Order of Korean Buddhism.
 At this serene and peaceful temple, you will gain a deeper understanding of Korean Buddhism and culture.

 Later, get to the Insadong Art and Antique Street, which is renowned for its vibrant cultural scene and traditional Korean crafts.
 You’ll browse a vast array of traditional Korean art, including paintings, calligraphy, ceramics, and sculptures.
 And you can also catch traditional Korean performances, including traditional dance, music often held in the streets.
+(Optional: Immerse yourself in a Zen-inspired tea ceremony at Insadong, a ritual of etiquette and nature where you can savor authentic green, barley, or citron tea.)

 After that, let's dive into the bustling Gwangjang Food Market, a culinary paradise where you can savor a variety of delicious Korean street food.
 Indulge in popular dishes like bindaetteok (mung bean pancakes), tteokbokki (spicy rice cakes), kimbap (seaweed rice rolls), and mayak gimbap (mini rice rolls), as well as Kimchi Jeon.